Ovid/git-workflow/README.md

 # Config File

-Requires that the current directory have a `.git-hub` file in the following
+If you use the `git hub` command, it requires that the current directory have a `.git-hub` file in the following format:
-format:

     user   Ovid
     repo   git-workflow
     token  <personal access token>
-    target main

 See the [github documentation for creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).